theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

 ### Using R

 This practical relies on a basic understanding of the R and RStudio.
 I recommend that you create a new RStudio environment to run this analysis within.

+### Useful websites
+- [Stack Overflow](https://stackoverflow.com/) - a site for programmers to discuss issues/problems
+- [DADA2 website](https://benjjneb.github.io/dada2/) - details of the `DADA2` package
+- [phyloseq website](https://joey711.github.io/phyloseq/) - details of the `phyloseq` package
+- [ggplot2 website](https://ggplot2.tidyverse.org/) - details of the `ggplot2` package

+*LLMs such as Claude and ChatGPT can be very useful but be careful to double check that you understand what they are doing (and that they are doing what you want)!*

 ## Task 1: Download data